 While earnings for women are in general less than for men, according to the World Health Organisation, women live on average six to eight years longer than men.
 That means that if women want to have additional funds available at retirement, women need to have a bigger amount available than men, to cover for a larger number of retirement years.

-- Investing is an option if you don’t want your assets to diminish
+2/ Investing is the only option if you don’t want your assets to diminish

 With interest rates on savings at around 0%, and inflation around 3% globally, investing is not only necessary to grow your assets, but in the first place to avoid the diminishing of these assets.